cavo789/blog/blog/2023/12/21/quarto-revealjs-tips/index.md

 ## {background-image="images/2024.jpg" background-size="contain"}
 ```

+*To run this example, run `quarto render slides.md --to revealjs`.*

 The slide below is using `cover` and, no, not really attractive.

 ![Background-size is set to cover](./images/background-cover.png)